 Long-Term Effects of Methadone

 Approximately 5,000 people die due to abuse of this drug each year, and this often happens when the drug has been mixed with other substances, including alcohol and benzodiazepines.

 In addition, the long-term effects of methadone abuse are almost as bad as those of heroin.
 The drug causes impaired judgment, and it can also lead to heart problems, just like other opiates.
 It's uncommon for tablets to be crushed and injected, but even the injectable solution can cause problems, especially if the same needle is used with multiple people or for multiple doses.

 Methadone Withdrawal Treatment

-Methadone withdrawal is usually a three-stage process.
+Misuse of methadone can easily lead to methadone dependence.
+Because the effects are so similar to heroin, it can be addictive on its own, even as it is used in the treatment of heroin dependence.Methadone withdrawal is usually a three-stage process.
 You generally start with a high dose and gradually drop it down in 5 mg increments.
 At 40 mg, you drop it down by 3 mg; at around 20 mg, you start dropping it by 2 mg.
 This ensures a slow but comfortable withdrawal process.
 You may experience some effects of withdrawal anyway, but they won't be as uncomfortable as they would be if you went cold turkey.

 As your dosages are being reduced, you'll undergo therapy, which can take a number of forms.
 If you've got a co-occurring disorder such as depression or bipolar disorder, you'll likely be given psychotherapy and possibly medication assistance to help you through the process.
 You'll probably undergo cognitive behavioral therapy to help you find mechanisms to ensure you don't restart methadone abuse in the future.